FREQUENTLY ASKED QUESTIONS

 You will be assigned to one flight instructor who will mentor you and manage your flight training from start to finish.
 There may be times when you have flights with other instructors (eg: flights on your instructor’s day off), however we will ensure that anytime you are scheduled to fly with another flight instructor, that instructor will know exactly where you are in your training and what needs to be reviewed from previous lessons.

 A student does not need special insurance when flying with an instructor.
 However, EFI requires that all renters and students must show proof of renters insurance prior to solo flight.
 You must have liability coverage and a minimum of $35,000 in physical damage coverage.
 Some places we recommend for purchasing affordable renters insurance are listed below.

 Avemco Insurance Agency

 Flight lessons are VERY safe and our safety record is second to none!
 Our instructors have thousands of hours of instruction time in many different types of aircraft, and our training aircraft have two sets of controls so the instructor is always ready to assist the student pilot with any training opportunity that arises during a lesson.
 We do not cut corners on maintenance to save money, and we always put safety first.
-Our fleet is carefully maintained by certified mechanics at our preferred on-site maintenance facility.
+Our fleet is carefully maintained by certified mechanics at our on-site maintenance facility.
 Occasionally, we will reschedule a student pilot’s lesson due to routine aircraft maintenance or weather, however, this is completely normal and to be expected in the aviation world.
-If you have other questions, please feel free to talk with us at any time.